 Set business objectives against your app's stickiness and push teams to improve the stickiness percentage for an app or segment.
 Product teams can push features that deliver frequent value to users or fix bugs that frustrate users and push them away.
 Customer-facing teams can engage users and pull them into your app.
 Marketing campaigns, education programs, and sales incentives are great ways to move your stickiness score.

-Stickiness is one the three pillars of the Product Engagement Score alongside adoption and growth.
+Stickiness is one of the three pillars of the Product Engagement Score alongside adoption and growth.

 - Every Pendo user can use this widget